Laying the foundations of success

 Visual Arts fosters interest and enjoyment in the making and studying of art.
 It builds understanding of the role of art, in all forms of media, in contemporary and historical cultures and visual worlds.
 In contemporary societies many kinds of knowledge are increasingly managed through imagery and visual codes and much of students’ knowledge is acquired in this way.
 Visual Arts empowers students to engage in visual forms of communication.
 The subject of Visual Arts serves to facilitate an interpretation and organisation of such information.

 Music combines the development of affective, cognitive and psychomotor domains in the act of making music.
 It allows for the expression of emotion and imagination, the intellect and the exploration of values.
 Music fosters an understanding of continuity and change, and of the connections between different times and cultures.
 The nature of musical study also allows students to develop their capacity to manage their own learning, engage in problem solving, work collaboratively and engage in activity that reflects the real world practice of performers, composers and audiences.
-Music fosters knowledge, understanding and skills that contribute to lifelong processes of learning and to the appreciation and enjoyment of music.

 While students will develop knowledge and skills in each of the individual areas of performing, composing and listening, the integration of experiences in these areas enhances the understanding and manipulation of the concepts of music in differing musical contexts.